victordelval/amw-frontend/README.md

 ## Amazon Mining Watch
 This is the frontend to Amazon Mining Watch built on [Next.js](https://nextjs.org/) and [react-map-gl](https://visgl.github.io/react-map-gl/).
 It uses Next's native i18n support and App Router.
+As Next's language handling is still in flux at time of writing, it uses some custom middlewear and a cookie to persist the users locale.

 ## Content management
 Content is pulled from markdown files in `./markdown`.